uniqueyehu/notes/README.md

 # Blog
-Use github issues to write blogs:smile:
+Use github to write blogs:smile:

 ## Contents
-`blogmd` contain the backup Markdown files of blogs in issues
+`blogmd` contain the Markdown files of blogs

 `images` contain all the images used in blogs